top of page

 Fabrics and materials that keep you warm but lack breathability create a shell that blocks in all of the heat your body emits.

-So, whatever your sport, competition, or activity may be and whichever level you’re at, you will undoubtedly benefit from giving compression wear a try.
+So, whatever your sport, competition, or activity may be and whichever level you’re at, you will undoubtedly benefit from giving compression garments a try.

-Now that you’re ready to jump on the compression wear bandwagon, you’ll want to get to know the gear.
+And now that you’re ready to jump on the compression bandwagon, you’ll want to get to know the gear.

 Featured Articles: